fraterrisus/walkthroughs/deathlord/walkthrough-0.md

   **
 ```

-Even if that intervening wall (**) is only three squares wide, the monster (M) doesn't know how to get closer to your party (P).
-So as long as you stay in-line with them, they won't move.
+Monsters don't know how to shuffle multiple steps out of the way to get around something, so even if that intervening wall (**) is only three squares wide, the monster (M) doesn't know how to get closer to your party (P).
+As long as you stay in line with them, they won't move.
+However, if you move one square north, they *are* smart enough to move diagonally around the corner.
 You'll learn how to take advantage of this early on when you explore Yokahama.

 Once a fight starts, you have two options: stand and fight, or try to end the combat early.
 There are several options for the latter, which I described in [Combat Basics](#combat-basics).
 Ending combat early causes the combat to disappear, but you don't get XP or treasure.

 If you decide to fight, your tactics are fairly limited.
 Your back line, in particular, can't really do anything but cast spells or use the occasional item (and there aren't many).
-You get the *(R)etreat* command, which lets you shuffle somebody from the front row who's about to run out of HP to slot six so they don't get whacked and die.
+You get the `(R)etreat` command, which lets you shuffle somebody from the front row who's about to run out of HP to slot six so they don't get whacked and die.
 But that's only useful if the character in slot four can defend themselves, so I recommend putting a Shisai or Shizen there and giving them good armor.

 Don't forget the [experience distribution](#experience-and-leveling) rules; make sure everybody gets a chance to do something "useful", and in general if you're facing fewer weaker monsters, it's probably a good idea to skip over your front line on the first turn so the back row has a chance to cast-and-cancel so they get something out of the fight.
 You should also consider having characters that have a +1 and are waiting to train not do anything at all in combat, to reduce the denominator of distributed experience.